BIDMCDigitalPsychiatry/LAMP-app-gateway/README.md

 ### Adding a new API Key

-To generate a new API key, use `openssl rand -base64 12`.
+To generate a new API key, use `tr -dc A-Za-z0-9 </dev/urandom | head -c 64; echo`.
 Append it to the list with a comma, without spaces.

 ### Setting Firebase Variables